andriesbron/Cneurons/readme.md

 # Important to understand

-The highest form of intelligence is to apply the **scientific method**, below that intelligence is **artificial intelligence**.
-Arificial intelligence was developed through the scientific method.
-The **preferable method** to solve a technological problem is therefore always the **scientific method**.
+The highest form of intelligence is to apply the **scientific method**, below that is **artificial intelligence**.
+Artificial intelligence was developed through the scientific method.
+The **preferable method** to solve a technological problem is, therefore, the **scientific method**.

-The difference between both is that the **scientific method produces a mathematically exact description of a behavior** within the limits of its tolerances. **Artificial intelligence produces a mathematical relation between inputs and outputs** according the way you tell it it is.
-A neural network is **not more powerful than the mind that trained it**.
+The difference is that the **scientific method produces a mathematically exact description of a behavior** within the limits of its tolerances. **Artificial intelligence produces a mathematical relation between inputs and outputs** according the way you tell it that the relation is.
+So, a neural network **cannot be more powerful than the mind by which it was trained**.
 There is no doubt, there are very powerful neural networks and concepts of artificial intelligence.
 Artificial intelligence is imho **unbeatable in pattern recognition**.

 The most important thing when starting with neural networks and artificial intelligence is this: